duggytuxy/malicious_ip_addresses/README.md

 # Malicious IP Addresses
-Intelligence Vickam Cybersecurity Blocklists: Botnets, RaT, CVE's RCE, Scanners.
+Intelligence Vickam Cybersecurity Blocklists (IPv4): Botnets, RaT, CVE's RCE, Scanners.
 DST = France & Belgium

 ⚠Since these are malicious IP addresses that are bumping, you need to create rules based on WAN to LAN⚠